 - c.
 Holding deliveries of unexpected highly odorous waste loads on site until preparations identified in (a) above are in place to enable disposal; - d.
 Prioritising deliveries of highly odorous wastes for disposal ahead of more general waste and loads and covering highly odorous wastes immediately to meet the requirements of general condition 29; - e.
 The Landfill Development Management Plan required by general condition 12 must include practices and procedures for the pre-acceptance, handling and placement of highly odorous wastes, including contingency measures in the event of an unexpected highly odorous waste load.
 This must include as a minimum requirement for prioritising the placement and covering of highly odorous waste as required by condition 6(d) of this consent and using waste placement areas that maximise separation distances to receptors. - 7.
 Any excavations carried out in the landfill must be done in such a manner as to minimise the generation of odour.
 The Landfill Development Management Plan required by general condition 12 must include practices and procedures for the management of excavations into old waste.
-In the event of offensive odour being generated or a complaint of odour from the public being received during an excavation procedure, the excavations much cease and the exposed refuse re-covered until such time as the wind conditions are more favourable. - 8.
-Only vegetation shall be included in the waste to be composted as part of the pre-existing composting operation on the site.
-The composting operation shall be managed so as to minimise the production of odour by ensuring aerobic conditions are maintained at all times within the windrows.
+In the event of offensive odour being generated or a complaint of odour from the public being received during an excavation procedure, the excavations must cease and the exposed refuse re-covered until such time as the wind conditions are more favourable.